Gozo Feast in Summer after sunset with church and festive lights and traditional ornaments festi ghawdex 2026

 If you prefer atmosphere, choose Għarb or Xagħra

-More Celebrations in Gozo 2026
+More Events and Festivals in Gozo in 2026

 • February 13 to February 17, 2026 – Gozo Carnival in Victoria and Nadur